BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 you are finished!
 Close and reopen the Terminal now.
 Happy coding! 👍

-## Using Mamba
+## Using Conda

-Now we use Mamba by opening the command line.
+Now we use Conda by opening the command line.
 If you are not familiar with the command line yet, you can check out Roberts tutorial [here](https://www.youtube.com/watch?v=MOEPe9TGBK0&t=1146s).

 To open the Command Prompt in Windows, press the `Windows button`, type _cmd_ and press `Enter`.
 The Mac OS users should already know how to open the Terminal ;-)